MEC0134/Noteness/README.md

 ## Usage

 The usage of the application will be clear by using it from the link below:

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.

 Website Link: https://mec0134.github.io/noteness/